-SecureDrop administrators and users should be aware of two upcoming critical migrations that are required to keep SecureDrop instances online:
+SecureDrop administrators and users should be aware of two critical migrations that are required to keep SecureDrop instances online:

 Please be aware that, due to the .onion address change, this migration involves an update to your landing page, and should be coordinated with journalists to avoid disruption of source communications.

 If you are a journalist using SecureDrop, and you are unsure whether your newsroom is planning for these time-sensitive migrations, we encourage you to check in with your administrator.
 If you would like to get help from the SecureDrop team, please do not hesitate to reach out via the support portal (if you have an account) or via our contact form.